Understanding Thanatophobia: The Fear Of Death

 The reasons people fear death can vary between individuals; however, fear of the unknown and discomfort about a lack of control around death often contribute.
 Even though we know death is a natural part of life, it’s sure to happen, and it isn’t preventable; those root fears essentially make thanatophobia an irrational (yet understandable) condition for many.

 If you experience severe discomfort around the concept of death and dying such that it interferes with your daily life and well-being, you may benefit from working with a mental health professional.
+Working with a therapist can help you assess your own death anxiety state and how it may be affecting your life.
 While traditional therapy is an option, many people choose online therapy for its convenience, accessibility, and affordability.

 Online platforms like Regain connect people with licensed mental health professionals experienced in working with people experiencing phobias, anxiety, depression, and more.
 You can book appointments with your therapist according to what’s convenient for your schedule, and you can speak with your therapist anywhere with an internet connection via online chat, video chat, text, and phone.
 Not only is it convenient and accessible, but online therapy is often less expensive than conventional therapy without insurance.